ghurault/python-analysis-template/README.md

 ## 🛠️ Make commands

-Common utility commands are available via the Makefile:
+Common utility commands are available via the Makefile, including:

 - `make reqs`: Compile `requirements.txt` from `pyproject.toml`.
 - `make deps`: Install requirements and the local package.
 - `make docs`: Generate the package documentation.
 - `make tag`: Create and push a new Git tag by incrementing the version.
 - `make venv`: Set up a venv environment (see [`DEVELOPMENT.md`](DEVELOPMENT.md)).

+The full list of targets can be listed with `make help`.

 ## 🧰 Using the template